Alsodes kaweshkari: Description

 Both type specimens are males.
 They measure 56.5 and 62.2 mm in snout–vent length (i.e., large in comparison to most other Alsodes).
 The body is robust.
 The flanks and dorsal surfaces are granular, as is the skin around vent and posterior thighs.
 The ventral skin is smooth with minute granules.
 The dorsum, arms, and legs are brown; the areas around nostrils, lips and, eyes are light brown.
 The iris has a coppery reticulum.
 Belly is whitish yellow.
 The tympanum is absent.
 The toes are fringed and have some webbing at their bases.
 The fingers are unwebbed.
 However, fingers have some spines in males—a secondary sex characteristic, as are the black patches of keratinous spines in the chest.

 The holotype was destroyed by fire on 3 December 2007.

 Habitat and conservation

 Both locations have small forests composed of Nothofagus betuloides, Embothrium coccineum, Maytenus magellanica, and Drimys winteri, surrounded by tundra.
-One specimen was collected under a log at the forest-tundra border, the other by a small stream, both near the sea level (8–10 m asl).
+One specimen was collected under a log at the forest-tundra ecotone, the other by a small stream, both near the sea level (8–10 m asl).

 The species was last seen in 1998 and expeditions in 2001 and 2002 in the same area failed to find it.
 The threats are unknown but it is known to occur in the Bernardo O'Higgins National Park.